rhewitt22/advanced-spatial-analysis/_posts/2014-11-20-elementary-customization-of-arcmap.md

 ### Problem description

+Give biologists an easy time running analyses on their field data by putting all of the tools they need on a custom toolbar.

 ### Data needed

+The data will be provided by the field user.
+In this case we're simply writing a custom geoprocessing script based on our knowledge of the field work and making it easy for the biologist to do the analyses on their own.

 ### Analysis procedures

 Customizing the interface of ArcMap allows more advanced GIS users to increase their efficiency by having all the tools they need at their fingertips.
 I have begun to write my own GIS script tools in Python that our Fisheries department uses to analyze data they collect throughout the Southeast using a standardized sampling methodology.
 Their methodology takes into account effort, standard survey units, and seasonal variability, salinity, and riparian buffers around the stream/river being surveyed.
 My scripts take in the standard datasets and run analyses to find species richness, biomass, and proportion of aquatic invasive species both annually and seasonally.
-Since I will now be able to customize the ArcMap interface I can create a map document specifically for this project that allows field biologists without extensive GIS knowledge to find only the necessary tools.
 I can hide much of the other functionality that ArcMap provides as to reduce the amount of complexity the biologists need to navigate in order to analyze their data.

+Once I have the script tool written and in a custom toolbox I create a new toolbar with the Customize -> Customize mode from the file menu.
+With the toolbar tab selected I click new and name my toolbar the "Fisheries Standard Sampling Tools".
+I then drag my custom script to the toolbar and save the customizations to the map document.
+This makes the toolbar available to other users as long as they open this particular map document that I set up for the project.

 ![Customizing the ArcMap UI]({{ site.baseurl }}/img/full-size/customize-the-interface.jpg "Customizing the ArcMap UI")